In this guide we’ll take a look at the best garden shredders for the UK market.

 Now it doesn’t have the fancy branding and visual appeal of a Bosch garden shredder, but what it lacks in aesthetics, it makes up for in features and price.

 At 2,500 watts, it actually matches the Bosch AXT 25 TC in terms of power.
 And with 4050 reps per minute, it’s no slouch.

 It’s got your standard cutting width of 4cm and a good sized collection box at 50 litres.
 I’m a fan of the large wheels, and at just 15kg in weight it’s very easy to manoeuvre around your garden.

 It’s relatively quiet; at 98 decibels you won’t be bothering the neighbours too much.
 Furthermore it’s got a 6 meter power cable which is longer than most.

-Why I rate it so highly is the unrivalled value for money.
+Why I rate this Dirty Pro Tools shredder so highly is because of its unrivalled value for money.
 It’s features come close to the Bosch AXT 25 TC, but is considerably cheaper.
-It’s without question the best cheap garden shredder you’ll find.
+It’s without question the best garden shredder you’ll find for the money.

 That doesn’t mean to say it’s impeccable though.
 It’s certainly not as efficient as dealing with leaves as the Bosch, and as you’d expect, it’s going to be a bit more prone to blockages.
 The trick is to understand its limits, and not trying to push your luck!